Luicuelo/waveCollapse/README.md

 ## Code Structure

-- `CircuitTittles.java`: Manages tile definitions, loading, and board operations
+- `TitlesManager.java`: Manages tile definitions, loading, and board operations
 - `Renderer.java`: Handles the visualization and rendering of tiles
 - `WaveFunction.java`: Main application class that implements the WFC algorithm